AnunayAkhaury/ShatteredDimensions/ProjectDocument.md

 _Descent Zone (2 new enemies)_

 - For the descent zone in level 2, I added 2 special enemies, specifically a Thwomp and a pea shooter.
 The Thwomp was inspired by the Mario world and worked in a similar fashion where it was animated to come down, wait a little bit, and slownly come up, before waiting and repeating.
-- The pea shooter was located in a space in the wall and made to shoot a green ball at a regular interval.
+- The pea shooter was located in a space in the wall and made to shoot a [rotating green ball](https://github.com/AnunayAkhaury/ShatteredDimensions/blob/12c81d35dd38c35933e762211abd42acec03bbf2/shattered-dimensions/scripts/platformer/traps/pea.gd#L3) at a regular interval.
 I used an animation to achieve this where the ball would shoot to the other side, wait, and then repeat the animation.
 This made it so that players would need to crouch to avoid the pea.

 ![ScreenRecording2024-12-10at11 27 07AM-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/a0227051-e4c5-4b9f-bdd6-b97d0b45a133)